 Since the proposed deformable generator model can disentangle the appearance and geometric information from an image, we can transfer the geometric warping operation learned from one dataset into another dataset.
-Specifically, given 1000 front-view faces from the Multi-Pie dataset (Gross et al., 2010), we can fine-tune the appearance generator's parameters while fixing the geometric generator's parameters, which are learned from the CelebA dataset.
+Specifically, given 1000 front-view faces from the Multi-Pie dataset [12], we can fine-tune the appearance generator's parameters while fixing the geometric generator's parameters, which are learned from the CelebA dataset.
 Then we can reconstruct unseen images that have various viewpoints.
 In order to quantitatively evaluate the geometric knowledge transfer ability of our model, we compute the reconstruction error on 5000 unseen images from Multi-Pie for the views $\{-30^{\circ}, -15^{\circ}, 0^{\circ}, 15^{\circ}, 30^{\circ}\}$, with 1000 faces for each view.
-We compare the proposed model with the state-of-art generative models, such as VAE (Burgess et al., 2018; Kingma & Welling, 2013) and ABP (Han et al., 2017).
+We compare the proposed model with the state-of-art generative models, such as VAE [5, 18] and ABP [13].
 For fair comparison, we first train the VAE and ABP models with the same CelebA training set of 10,000 faces, and then fine-tune them on the 1000 front-view faces from the Multi-Pie dataset.
 The mean square reconstruction error per image for each method is shown in Table 1.
 As we can observe from Table 1, the proposed method obtains the lowest reconstruction error.
 Our model benefits from the transferred geometric knowledge learned from the CelebA dataset, while both the VAE and ABP models cannot efficiently learn or transfer purely geometric information.

-3.3.
-Balancing explaining-away competition
+3.3 Balancing explaining-away competition